ssbc/ssb-ebt/README.md

 # ssb-ebt

-Replicates SSB feeds using the efficient "Epidemic broadcast tree" algorithm.
+*Replicates SSB feeds using the efficient "Epidemic broadcast tree" algorithm.*

 This module is an adapter for the module [epidemic-broadcast-trees](https://github.com/dominictarr/epidemic-broadcast-trees) to work with [secure-scuttlebutt](http://scuttlebutt.nz/).
 Supersedes [ssb-replicate](https://github.com/ssbc/ssb-replicate).

-## Usage
+## Installation

 **Prerequisites:**